-Rational Emotive Behavior Therapy for Alcohol Addiction
+Rational Emotive Behaviour Therapy (REBT) for Alcoholism

 When a person works to overcome their addiction to alcohol, the two foundational steps are to get help from specialists to safely detox and then to receive therapeutic treatment in a rehabilitation program.
 Rehabilitation programs provide a variety of forms of therapy, including 12-Step-based group work, Cognitive Behavioral Therapy, and Multidimensional Family Therapy.
 Offering multiple forms of talk therapy means that each individual has access to interventions to change their behaviors that work for them.

 Behavioral therapies, according to the National Institute on Drug Abuse (NIDA), are intended to: